Private Music Instruction | All Ages

 Instructor Mary Sholkovitz has been teaching flute since 1972.
 She is a certified Suzuki flute teacher and she has performed for Sir James Galway on two occasions.
 She has played flute for choral groups throughout the Cape, been a flutist or cellist with ensembles, and finds great joy in performing for church services and weddings.
 She lives in Falmouth with her husband Edward, a Scientist Emeritus at Woods Hole Oceanographic Institution.

 Falmouth | MAR 2-APR 27 | Thursdays, 6:30-7:45pm | $122/8 weeks | Register

 Teaching Artist: Bo Ericsson

 An enriching opportunity for adults who have basic facility on a string instrument, who would like to expand their skills through the joy of playing in an ensemble.
 Weekly rehearsals will be held in a fun, supportive yet structured setting.
 The diverse repertoire includes Baroque, Renaissance, and contemporary selections.
-The ensemble will perform a recital for family and friends at the last class of each session (Jan.
-23 & June 12).
+The ensemble will perform a recital for family and friends at the last class session on May 22.